 Source: Naluri’s mental health assessment dataset

-A closer look reveals that the overall deterioration of mental wellbeing was largely driven by an increase in symptoms of depression (Figure 2) and the co-occurrence of depression with anxiety (Figure 3).
-This is significant because the increase in the co-occurrence of depression and anxiety suggests more people are at higher risk.
-This is because comorbidity is associated with more severe symptoms and therefore more severe impairment of functioning, slower response to treatment, higher rates of recurrence, as well as an increased likelihood of suicide.
+A closer look reveals that the overall deterioration of mental well-being was largely driven by an increase in symptoms of depression (Figure 2) and the co-occurrence of depression with anxiety (Figure 3).
+This is significant because the increase in the co-occurrence of depression and anxiety suggests that more people are at higher risk.
+This is because comorbidity is associated with more severe symptoms and, therefore, more severe impairment of functioning, slower response to treatment, higher rates of recurrence, and an increased likelihood of suicide.

 Source: Naluri’s mental health assessment dataset

-This development is perhaps unsurprising – the pandemic and the country’s various abatement initiatives (which have included several iterations of lockdowns and movement control orders) have caused economic uncertainty, fear of infection, limits on social interactions, as well as new challenges with remote work and schooling.
-Frequent changes to the rules and restrictions have exacerbated the matter and have also led to high levels of uncertainty about the future and worry about being able to meet one’s needs in the present.
+This development is perhaps unsurprising – the pandemic and the country’s various abatement initiatives (including several iterations of lockdowns and movement control orders) have caused economic uncertainty, fear of infection, and limits on social interactions as new challenges with remote work and schooling.
+Frequent changes to the rules and restrictions have exacerbated the matter.
+They have also led to high uncertainty about the future and worry about being able to meet one’s needs in the present.

 Like any chronic health condition, early detection and management can considerably mitigate risk factors and prevent further deterioration.
-For example, early screening and preventive lifestyle interventions including a healthy diet, exercise, and stress management techniques have been proven to be effective treatments for diabetes.
-Similar interventions can be taken against depression, anxiety, and other mental health conditions as well.
+For example, early screening and preventive lifestyle interventions, including a healthy diet, exercise, and stress management techniques, have been proven to be effective treatments for diabetes.
+Similar interventions can be taken against depression, anxiety, and other mental health conditions.

-Naluri’s dataset over the last 24 months indicates several examples of often significant deteriorations, from low risk into mild risk, and then more worryingly, from mild risk into moderate and high risk, calling for a greater emphasis on early intervention and preventative care.
-(Figure 1) Failing to intervene at this early stage could signal more far-reaching problems that point to more preventable tragedies.
+Naluri’s mental health dataset over the last 24 months indicates several examples of often significant deteriorations, from low risk into mild risk, and then more worryingly, from mild risk into moderate and high risk, calling for a greater emphasis on early intervention and preventative care.
+(Figure 1) Failing to intervene early could signal more far-reaching problems that point to more preventable tragedies.

 To do that, Naluri employs screening tools that include DASS-21 and a resilience assessment that help identify those at high or severe risk for clinical attention and those at mild or moderate risk for timely, proactive care.

-Using the results of these assessments to establish a baseline for mental health and resilience, individuals can then be provided with risk-stratified interventions that range from self-guided learning to more longer-term structured support through a network of professional coaches that include clinical psychologists and registered counsellors among others.
+Using the results of these assessments to establish a baseline for mental health and resilience, individuals can be provided with risk-stratified interventions ranging from self-guided learning to longer-term structured support through a network of professional coaches that include clinical psychologists and registered counsellors, among others.

-Delivered digitally, Naluri’s programme is effective, accessible, and affordable to empower more people to take control of their well-being and can be applied to help individuals as well as large teams as part of a comprehensive employee assistance programme.
+Delivered digitally, Naluri’s programme is effective, accessible, and affordable to empower more people to take control of their well-being.
+It can be applied to help individuals and large teams as part of a comprehensive employee assistance programme.

 Data in the spotlight

 And this brings us back to Naluri’s growing dataset.
-While the DASS-21 results provide a better understanding of Malaysians’ mental health, the full picture is far from complete.
+While the DASS-21 results better understand Malaysians’ mental health, the whole picture is incomplete.
 The pandemic may have forced mental health into the limelight, but it has also highlighted significant gaps in understanding and supporting mental health data, especially in the region.
-Existing mental health reports tend to be outdated, Western-centric, or not readily available, and Naluri is committed to democratising access to anonymized data in the interest of advancing the collective study, support of, and destigmatisation of mental health.
+Existing mental health reports tend to be outdated, Western-centric, or not readily available.
+Naluri is committed to democratising access to anonymised data to advance the collective study, support of, and destigmatisation of, mental health.